pimpadev/lordflix/guides/setup-ext-hdd.md

 # 💾 Prepare external HDD

+You were expecting something funny? well, I've had enough.
+This step is important that you pay attention, so focus.

-This is a guide to prepare the external HDD for the media center.
-Make sure you have connected the HDD to the raspberry PI before starting the tutorial.
+This is a guide to prepare the external HDD for the media center. **Make sure you have connected the HDD to the raspberry PI before starting the tutorial**.

 ## Identify the external HDD